apache/gravitino/docs/iceberg-rest-service.md

 SELECT * FROM dml.test
 ```

-If you have any problem or requirement, please create a issue :)
+If you have any problem or requirement, please create an issue :)